maritimeconnectivity/docs.maritimeconnectivity.net/docs/source/MIR.rst

 These attributes will be directly mapped from attributes provided by the organizations Identity Provider, so the Identity Provider must also provide these attributes, except for the "org"-attribute.

+A thing to note here is that all the above attributes will not apply to all entity types, for example device or vessel entity will not have an email address.

 Authentication with OIDC
 ^^^^^^^^^^^^^^^^^^^^^^^^^